Lunar Eclipse 2020: Date, Time, Sutak Period during ‘Chandra Grahan'

 What is lunar eclipse, penumbral lunar eclipse?

-Lunar eclipse is a celestial phenomenon when the moon passes through the central part of the earth's shadow called the umbra, and one witnesses considerable darkening of the lunar disc.
+A lunar eclipse is a celestial phenomenon when the moon passes through the central part of the earth's shadow called the umbra, and one witnesses considerable darkening of the lunar disc.

 In a penumbral lunar eclipse, the sun, earth and moon align in an almost straight line.
 The earth blocks some of the sun's light from directly reaching the moon's surface and covers a small part of the moon with the outer part of its shadow, also known as the penumbra.